Are you thinking about making a change to your company’s office space? Eyes over here please!

 “The research touches on a very common topic in office leasing and real estate development.
 Despite the prevalence of the topic, relatively little research has been done on the subject.
 As one of the leading suppliers of soundproof pods and mobile meeting rooms, Framery was truly innovative in proposing a collaborative effort to clarify the matter.”, says Ilkka Niska, Director of Project Management and Workplace Consulting at CBRE Finland.

 While the study was done in tandem with both companies, CBRE Finland took on the responsibility of all the calculations and calculation analysis.
 The research varies on the size of the hypothetical office and its location.
-The charts below for the costs of rooms and lifecycle costs are calculated with a setup of twelve small, six medium and three large rooms in a medium-sized flexible workplace and are compared with a single-person Framery O, 2-4 person Framery Q and 4-6 person Framery 2Q meeting pods.
+The charts below for the costs of rooms and lifecycle costs are calculated with a setup of twelve small, six medium and three large rooms in a medium-sized flexible workplace and are compared with a single-person Framery O office phone booth, 2-4 person Framery Q office pod and 4-6 person Framery 2Q meeting pods.
 The pod prices are based on estimates for the average total of costs in the specific market areas for transportation and assembly, so that the hypothetical pods are ready for use!

 Overall, we discovered that small conference rooms are often more expensive than the corresponding Framery pods in every city across Europe, Asia, and the USA.
 This outcome is partially due to the fact that the total cost of constructing a conference space and maintaining it is higher than the price of purchasing a pod and its upkeep.
 (Click the image to enlarge.)

 For lifecycle cost comparisons, we’ve crafted four different, yet common, office scenarios that would impact the estimated price and cost over time for constructed rooms and pods.

 - Scenario one is based on the idea that the tenant moves to a new office at the end of a lease period and designs that new space to reflect the company’s original office layout.